+- 2.1.5.1.
 Lost or Damaged Cargo.
-The contractor is required to deliver cargo to final destination in the same condition it was tendered by the shipper.
-The contractor is liable for cargo that is lost, damaged, or in any way altered from the tendered condition.
-For all bookings, the contractor is liable for lost or damaged cargo up to the COGSA liability limitation, or the actual amount of the loss or damage to the cargo, whichever is less.
-Should a shipper desire to declare the value of its booked cargo in an amount greater than the COGSA liability limitation, the shipper will order the "increased value" at the time of booking and a one time only (OTO) rate will be solicited in accordance with Exhibit Four for the additional coverage.

-2.1.6 A "booking" covers all cargo booked under a single PCFN and the contractor is liable to the shipper for lost or damaged cargo up to the amount declared in the booking, or the actual value of the lost cargo, whichever is less.
+The Contractor is required to deliver cargo to final destination in the same condition it was tendered by the shipper.
+The Contractor is liable for cargo that is lost, damaged, or in any way altered from the tendered condition.
+For all bookings, for the COGSA period of the shipment, the Contractor is liable for lost or damaged cargo up to the COGSA liability limitation, in paragraph 2.1.2 and 2.1.3., or the actual amount of the loss or damage to the cargo, whichever is less.
+Should a shipper desire to declare the value of its booked cargo in an amount greater than the COGSA liability limitation, the shipper will order the "increased value" at the time of booking and a one-time-only (OTO) rate will be solicited in accordance with Exhibit 3, Ordering Procedures, for the additional coverage.
+For the surface transportation portion of door-to-door shipments, the shipper is not required to declare or order an increased value of the cargo. - 2.1.6.
+A "booking" covers all cargo booked under a single Port Call File Number (PCFN) and the Contractor is liable to the shipper for lost or damaged cargo up to the amount declared in the booking, or the actual value of the lost cargo, whichever is less.